Popukotoons/QuitBean/README.md

 # QuitBean
-The "Quit Bean" from the beta of my upcoming game, [Name will not be spoiled >:)]
+The "Quit Bean".
+Basically just a trigger script that makes the game quit.
 To set it up, add the script to anything (beans are recommended) and set it up like you would a normal trigger.